yockiehub/radio/README.md

 The front-end will be another service in Angular 2+.

-Instructions to run the app
+## Instructions to run the app

 - Clone project
 - Run script 'build_and_run.sh'

 Once the images have been created and are stored locally in docker, it will be enough to run the script 'start_microservices.sh'

+After this, access the application through 'http://localhost:8100', which will redirect to 'http://localhost:8100/home/tabs/product' as main page.